 The JTS shall supply any subsequent information requested by CA; it will be the latter’s responsibility to treat the reported irregularities in line with their procedures.

 Under indirect management, the DEU in the beneficiary where the CA is located shall be kept duly informed.

+Application of corrective measures and to follow up there of.

 H.3 Recording and reporting exceptions